Indian Geography / Indian River System

 South Indian rivers are seasonal or ephemeral rivers and their source is mainly Monsoons.
 Only Cauvery is regarded as perennial river of Peninsular

-it receives rains from both South-West as well as North-East monsoons.
-Generally, the Peninsular rivers are called consequent rivers because here the
+India because it receives rains from both South-West as well as North-East monsoons.
+Generally, the Peninsular rivers are called consequent rivers

-topography is formed first and channels are formed next.
+because here the topography is formed first and channels are formed next.
 These are old or mature rivers having meandering course.
-The inflows in these rivers is less and
+The inflows in these rivers

 is less and Damming is relatively easier on these rivers.